ArmourStorm/better_button/README.md

 ### 4. Respond To Button Presses In `Update`

-Create a new system that changes the button's colour to when pressed:
+Create a new system that changes the button's color to when pressed:

 ```
 fn respond_to_button_state(